Encuentro y Misión students in 2023.

 Program Structure

-2. Mission Immersion Experience: After completing the course, students will travel to a one-week missionary experience site – a supervised “hands-on” program designed and provided by a Catholic Extension Society partner organization.
+2. Mission Immersion Experience: After the online course, students will travel to a 5-day formation, missionary immersion and multi-cultural experience, and a digital arts – Catholic Extension bootcamp, in Birmingham, AL.

-3. Post-Event Reunion and Reflection: Final reunion via zoom for post-program reflection in June 2024.
+4. Post-Event Reunion and Reflection: Final reunion via Zoom for post-program reflection and project presentations in June 2025.

 Who is Eligible?

-Any Extension Diocese agreeing to the Terms and Conditions of the Initiative and submitting nominations for qualified young well-formed young people may apply.
+Any mission diocese agreeing to the Terms and Conditions of the Initiative and submitting nominations for qualified, well-formed young people may apply.
 Selected candidates should possess the following profile:

 • Students must be Bilingual (English/Spanish)